JiajinCui/Discovering_and_Locating_Wireless_Sensors_thru_Transmitted_Signals/docs/proposal.md

 The approach we found in a paper is called Stitiching-the-Specturm, which "stitches" different signals together to create samples where signals are overlapping and affected by real-world noises and inferences.

 Novel dataset generation pipeline that generate large-scale datasets that
-1. contains signals collected On The Air(OTA) and are affected by real-world conditions
+1. contains signals collected Over-the-Air(OTA) and are affected by real-world conditions
 2. can be completely labeled
 3. low latency